KieraninTehdas/KieraninTehdas.github.io/_posts/2024-08-04-rails-start.md

 1. What is `APP_PATH` and where is it used?
 2. What is `../config/application` and why are we keeping a path to it in a variable?

+A quick grep for `APP_PATH` in the root directory of a Rails project (or at least one of my Rails projects) returns no results besides the line in the binstub we're looking at, so the variable isn't being used in application code we can edit.